 Aside from the technology, there are some design differences.
 Cricut Maker does not have the materials dial like the Explore Family of machines.
 You now choose your material from Design SpaceⓇ once you get to the cut screen.
 We’ve also provided more storage space for your tools in the Cricut Maker, added a mobile device dock on the machine - so you can do hands-free designing - and a USB port for charging your mobile devices.

-Cricut Maker comes in three colors: champagne, rose and blue.
+Cricut Maker comes in multiple colors.